 Yield gap is a term that is commonly used in the financial world and agriculture as well.
-For this article, we will primarily be focusing on its financial meaning and relevance.
-Yield gap (also yield ratio) allows an investor and analyst to compare the performance of shares and bonds.
+For this article, we will primarily focus on its financial meaning and relevance.
+The yield gap (also yield ratio) allows an investor and analyst to compare the performance of shares and bonds.
 It basically is the difference between the yield on long-term government bonds and the yield on shares (dividend yield) at any given time.

-Formula for calculating yield gap is = Yield on Equity/Yield on Bonds
+Formula for calculating the yield gap is = Yield on Equity/Yield on Bonds

 Dividend Yield and Bond Yield

 On the other hand, the yield on a bond is the return that an investor gets by investing in bonds.
-The return on a bond is in the form of the interest that an investor gets from the issuer of the bond.
+The return on a bond is in the form of the interest that an investor receives from the bond’s issuer.